Avanade/Beef/samples/My.Hr/docs/Employee-Terminate.md

 ## Validation

-Although, some of the validate was added into the data access logic, the property-level validation should still occur as usual.
-Best to ensure the integrity of the data prior to making more expensive data access calls.
+Although, some of the validation was added into the data access logic, the property-level validation should still occur as usual within a validator.
+It is considered best practice to ensure the integrity of the data prior to making more expensive data access calls where possible; i.e. fail-fast.

 Within the `My.Hr.Business/Validation` folder create `TerminationDetailValidator.cs` and implement as follows.